-The Reorganization has been undertaken in preparation of the Global Offering.
+The Reorganization has been undertaken in preparation of the [•].
 We have accounted for the Reorganization on the basis of merger accounting for common control combination.
-Accordingly, our financial information includes (i) results of all companies now comprising the Group from the beginning of the Track Record Period, or since the respective dates when the companies now comprising our Group were incorporated or established, whichever is later, and (ii) the results of Joy Express for the period from the beginning of the Track Record Period to September 30, 2009.
+Accordingly, our financial information includes (i) results of all companies now comprising the Group from the beginning of the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012, or since the respective dates when the companies now comprising our Group were incorporated or established, whichever is later, and (ii) the results of Joy Express for the period from the beginning of the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012 to September 30, 2009.

-(1) Excludes our share of results from the two restaurants operated by our Jointly-Controlled Entities.
+&lt;sup>(1) Excludes our share of results from the two restaurants operated by our Jointly-Controlled Entities.

-Joy Express is a limited liability company incorporated prior to the Track Record Period and wholly-owned by the Controlling Shareholders.
-Joy Express was engaged in the "Cha Chaan Teng (茶餐廳)" business of the Group from the beginning of the Track Record Period to September 30, 2009, the date it ceased involvement in the business of the Group, and thereafter has been engaged in the property investment business.
+Joy Express is a limited liability company incorporated prior to the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012 and wholly-owned by the Controlling Shareholders.
+Joy Express was engaged in the "Cha Chaan Teng ( $\stackrel{\times}{R}$ $\stackrel{\otimes}{R}$ ")" business of the Group from the beginning of the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012 to September 30, 2009, the date it ceased involvement in the business of the Group, and thereafter has been engaged in the property investment business.
 Accordingly, the results, cash flows, assets and liabilities of Joy Express have been consolidated with our financial information for the respective period, and the net assets retained by Joy Express on October 1, 2009 were derecognized as the entire equity interests in Joy Express were deemed to have been distributed to the Controlling Shareholders.
-Our Directors confirm that none of the net assets derecognized were related to the "Cha Chaan Teng (茶餐廳)" business.
+Our Directors confirm that none of the net assets derecognized were related to the "Cha Chaan Teng ( $\stackrel{\times}{R}$ $\stackrel{\otimes}{R}$ ")" business.
 The net assets retained by Joy Express on October 1, 2009 comprised solely of a real property and did not include any assets relating to the Cha Chaan Teng business.